Lorrd12/BetterMultiCheat/README.md

 **BetterMultiCheat** is a completely free and public cheat for the game **Trove**.

-It includes a powerful collection of features designed to enhance your gameplay experience, automate repetitive tasks, and offer advanced functionalities like aimbots, bot-following, and performance tweaking tools.
+It offers a rich set of powerful features to enhance gameplay, automate repetitive tasks, and unlock advanced mechanics such as silent aimbot, no-clip, and bot-following.
-Whether you're looking to AFK fish, speed-farm dungeons, or just experiment with fun mechanics like no-clip or silent aim, this cheat provides a reliable and customizable toolkit.
+Whether you're AFK fishing, farming, or experimenting with fun mechanics, BetterMultiCheat delivers a reliable and customizable toolset.

-It's built for convenience, constantly updated, and supports both casual and advanced users.
+The cheat is designed with usability in mind – includes smart automation, configurable hotkeys, helpful tooltips, and regular updates.

-Many features include helpful tooltips, configurable hotkeys, and smart automation to make it as smooth as possible.
+---

 ### 🔗 Want to try it out?
-Join our Discord for access and updates:
+Join our Discord for access, updates, and support:
 **https://discord.gg/kKBJ7ctfzM**

 ---